London's best luxury hotels

 )

 (CNN) — London has many top luxury hotels, so determining the best is no easy feat.

-LTI's researchers have dug deep into the England capital's luxury hotel scene to bring you the ultimate collection.
+LTI's researchers have dug deep into London's luxury hotel scene to bring you the ultimate travel collection.

-Here's a pick of eight wonderful hotels, each different in terms of size, style and location, but all performing to an exceptional standard right now.
+Here's a pick of eight wonderful hotels, each different in terms of size, style and location, but all performing to an exceptional standard.

 The Goring

-Note: Editor's Note — Editor's Note — LTI is a global members-only luxury travel ratings organization for the discerning traveler.
-CNN is collaborating with LTI to offer content normally available only to its members.
-Click here for more (use invitation code CNN400